copepodevolution/Europe_Wild_LocalAdaptation_GeneFlow/README.md

 # Introduction
 This repository contains analysis scripts and data associated with our manuscript

-> Diaz JA, Stern DB, and Lee CE.
-Local adaptation despite gene flow in copepod populations across salinity and temperature gradients in the Baltic and North Seas
+> Local adaptation despite gene flow in copepod populations across salinity and temperature gradients in the Baltic and North Seas

 ## Usage